znly/bandmaster/README.md

 ### Logging

-*BandMaster* does some logging whenever a service or one of its dependency undergoes a change of state or it anything went wrong; for that, it uses the global logger from Uber's [*Zap*](https://github.com/uber-go/zap) package.
+*BandMaster* does some logging whenever a service or one of its dependency undergoes a change of state or if anything went wrong; for that, it uses the global logger from Uber's [*Zap*](https://github.com/uber-go/zap) package.
 You can thus control the behavior of *BandMaster*'s logger however you like by calling [`zap.ReplaceGlobals`](https://godoc.org/go.uber.org/zap#ReplaceGlobals) at your convenience.

 For more information, see *Zap*'s [documentation](https://godoc.org/go.uber.org/zap).